 - Keeps me sane and out of the rate chase debate!

 Savings rebalancing is best if you’ve got a real Type-A personality, which most rate-chasers do!
 I highly recommend it if you have several accounts open because of rate chasing.
-And if you don’t have one, I highly recommend an account with ING Direct.
+And if you don’t have one, I highly recommend an account with Capital One 360.
 Out of all of the accounts I have, their customer service and ease of use makes them my favorite!